Biden’s economic team losing adviser Rouse after midterms

 Deese is scheduled to participate in a meeting with Biden and business and labor leaders at the White House on Friday afternoon.
 It’s the Democratic president’s first public event since returning from a trip to Egypt, Cambodia and Indonesia.

-The official said there was no timeline for Deese to depart.
+The official said there was no timeline for Deese to leave the administration.

+There was additional turnover in the Biden administration earlier this month when Chris Magnus, the head of U.S. Customs and Border Protection, was forced out of his job.

+Immigration authorities have struggled to manage the flow of migrants toward the United States’ border with Mexico, a frequent point of criticism from Republicans.